NorahManeea/Glow-Frontend-Project/README.md

-# Frontend project

-## Expectation

-### `Tech Stack:`

-React, TypeScript and Redux.
-And for styling, choose whatever you like (ideally, something you already know.)

-### `Outcome:`

-Build a front end for an E-commerce or a Library System and deploy it.
+# Project: Frontend for E-commerce Website or Library Management System

-The Frontend should be talking to a mock data that stored locally in your project and later (in the fullstack project) you would plug it (to your backend.), refactor, and add more features(maybe).

-## Assignment
+## Option 1: Library Management System

+### Level 1: Basic Requirements

+Tech Stack: React, TypeScript, and Redux/Redux Toolkit.
+Styling: CSS/SASS or MUI.

+The frontend interacts with mock data stored locally in the project.
+In the full-stack project, this data will be connected to the backend.

+**Data Sources:**

+- Books: id, image, title, description,author, isAvailable, bookCopiesQty
+- Borrows: id, borrowerId, bookId, borrowDate, returnDate, dueDate
+- Category: id, name
+- Authors: id, name
+- Users (as visitor or admin): id, firstName, lastName, email, password, role (visitor or admin)

+**Pages to Create:**

+1. Home page with a list of books
+2. Page to show detailed of book
+3. Admin Page

+**Functionalities for a Visitor:**

+- List of books
+- Filter books by status
+- Search by title or by author
+- Borrow a book
+- Return a borrowed book

+**Functionalities for an Admin:**

+- Add a new book, update info of a book, remove a book

+**Deployment**

+- Deploy the application to Netlify and update the README file with the project information

+### Level 2: Additional Requirements

+**Authentication:**

+- Implement register and login functionality via email and password
+- Protect the routes based on login and admin status

+**Functionalities for an Admin:**

+- list all users, delete or block a user.
+- list all borrows
+- Add a new author, update info of an author, remove an author

+**Form Validation:**

+- Implement form validation.

+### Level 3: Bonus Requirement (Optional)

+If you have a higher skill level and finish the previous requirements before the deadline, you can tackle the following bonus tasks:

+- Messages, show loading, success, and error messages (e.g., when loading books list or adding new books)
+- Implement pagination feature
+- Create a Profile Page (only available if user logs in), implement editing user profile feature (user can change first name, last name)

+- Peer Review:
+- Review the code and implementation of 2 assignments from other participants.
+- Provide constructive feedback and suggestions for improvement.

+`Please note that the bonus requirements and reviews are optional and can be completed if you have additional time and advanced skills.`

+Happy coding!

 ---

-### `Option 1`

-**A Library management system**

-you have to have `at least` these data sources:
-(the properties that being mentioned below each data source are the minimum)

-- Books
-  - ISBN
-  - title
-  - description
-  - publisher
-  - authors
-  - status: available or borrowed
-  - borrowerId
-  - publishedDate
-  - borrowDate
-  - returnDate
-- Authors
-  - name
-- Users (as visitor or admin)
-  - firstName (from google)
-  - lastName (from google)
-  - email (from google)

-**Use cases:**

-Visitor can:

-- login (using login via google)
-- explore list of books
-- filter and search
-- borrow a book
-- return a borrowed book

-Admin can:

-- add new book
-- update info of a book
-- remove a book
-- add a new author
-- update info of an author
-- remove an author

-PS. if you want to store some data, you could use LocalStorage for now.

----

-### `Option 2`

-**An E-commerce website**

-you have to have `at least` these data sources:
-(the properties that being mentioned are the minimum)

-- Products
-  - id
-  - name
-  - description
-  - categories
-  - variants
-  - sizes
-- Orders
-  - productId
-  - userId
-  - purchasedAt
-- Users (as visitor or admin)
-  - firstName (from google)
-  - lastName (from google)
-  - email (from google)

-**Use cases:**

-Visitor can:

-- login (using login via google)
-- explore list of products
-- filter and search
-- Add to a cart
-- checkout product/s

-Admin can:

-- add new product
-- update info of a product
-- remove a product
-- ban a user

-PS. if you want to store some data, you could use LocalStorage for now.

----

-## Way of working

-Your task here is to prepare the UI part of it and its functionalities ie. you are working on the UI of adding new item

-here's how to approach it:

-1. create the UI part (including form)
-2. handle the validation
-3. make sure the form is working and when you submit you get the new item
-4. send it to Redux and skip the part where you send a request (you will add it later) and return the new data to the state.

----

-## Lastly

-Any additional features are welcome, like switching theme or other cool stuff. **but make sure you work on the required ones first.**
+## Option 2: E-commerce Website

+### Level 1: Basic Requirements

+Tech Stack: React, TypeScript, and Redux/Redux Toolkit.
+Styling: CSS/SASS or MUI.

+The frontend interacts with mock data stored locally in the project.
+In the full-stack project, this data will be connected to the backend.

+**Data Sources:**

+- Products: id, name, description, categories, variants, sizes
+- Categories: id, name
+- Orders: id, productId, userId, purchasedAt
+- Users: id, firstName, lastName, email, password, role (visitor or admin)

+**Pages to Create:**

+1. Home page (list all the products)
+2. Product page (contain the details of a product)
+3. Admin page

+**Functionalities for a Visitor:**

+- Get list of products
+- Filter products by categories or price
+- Search products by name
+- Add products to a cart
+- Remove products from a cart

+**Functionalities for an Admin:**

+- Add a new product, update info of a product, remove a product

+### Level 2: Additional Requirements

+**Authentication:**

+- Implement register and login functionality via email and password
+- Protect the routes based on login and admin status

+**Functionalities for an Admin:**

+- list all users, delete or block a user.
+- list all orders
+- Add a new category, update info of a category, remove a category

+**Form Validation:**

+- Implement form validation.

+### Level 3: Bonus Requirement (Optional)

+If you have a higher skill level and finish the previous requirements before the deadline, you can tackle the following bonus tasks:

+- Messages, show loading, success, and error messages (e.g., when loading products list or adding new product)
+- Implement pagination feature
+- Create a Profile Page (only available if user logs in), implement editing user profile feature (user can change first name, last name)

+- Peer Review:
+- Review the code and implementation of 2 assignments from other participants.
+- Provide constructive feedback and suggestions for improvement.

+`Please note that the bonus requirements and reviews are optional and can be completed if you have additional time and advanced skills.`

+Happy coding!